alejandrorgijon/A_genomic_perspective_2022/README.md

 The here available summary table was used in Figure 1 in <b>Rodríguez-Gijón and Nuy et al., 2022 (<i>Frontiers in Microbiology</i>)</b>.
-We include below the information on how this table was retrieved:
+We include below  information on how this table was created:

 ```
 In this review, we have included  64,500 environmental MAGs available via two recently published